Saudi-led ceasefire in Yemen begins, lifting hopes for peace

 A Houthi official said on Wednesday the group had sent the United Nations a proposal calling for an end to the war and what it describes as a coalition blockade.
 The coalition, which patrols the coast and controls airspace, denies imposing a blockade and says it aims to halt import of weapons.

-In the Yemeni capital, some also remained sceptical.
+In the Yemeni capital, some remained sceptical.

 Engineer Abdulrahman al-Qadi said he saw no point in only a two-week ceasefire.
 Ahmed al-Nuwaira, a member of Sanaa’s parliament, agreed: “Let them (the coalition) open the airports, (humanitarian) corridors and ports,” he said.